jpasqua/FauxStar/README.md

 ## Software Setup

 Follow the steps below to get your RPi configured and the emulators downloaded.

-There are futher steps you'll need to follow that are specific to the Mesa and Smalltalk emulators respectively.
+***Limitations***: *FauxStar* is targeted to the Raspberry Pi, but I have tested on Mac and Windows 11 to some degree.
+The install scripts are [Bash scripts](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+To use them directly on Windows you'll have to use something like [git bash](https://gitforwindows.org), [Cygwin](https://cygwin.com), or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+I have only tested with git bash.

 * **Prepare Raspberry Pi OS**.
 Create an image of the Raspberry Pi OS that is appropriate for your Pi.
 Don't use the Lite version - you'll need the window system installed.
 I used the latest OS release as of September 2024, Bookworm.
 Boot the OS and customize as you like.
 * **Install the emulators**: Use the commands below to download core files and launch the *FauxStar* installation process. *FauxStar* can be installed into any directory you like.
 Navigate (`cd`) to that directory before executing the following commands.
 You will be asked which of the available emulators you want to install (mesa, smalltalk-80, lisp).
 Choose at least one.